-What Are Basic and Dynamic Disks?
-Features for Dynamic/Basic Disks
+What Are Basic and Dynamic Disks – Features, Differences, Conversion

 Basic disks and dynamic disks are 2 types of hard disk configurations most often used in Windows.
 The former appears along with hard disk while the latter was introduced since Windows 2000.
 Different disk configurations have different features, but they are related.